natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 Controller nodes form the control plane and - unsurprisingly - run  [Kubernetes control plane components](https://kubernetes.io/docs/concepts/overview/components/#control-plane-components).
 Worker nodes run your application workload and are what you see in the output of `kubectl get nodes`.

 > For this tutorial we're running a single controller node.
-In production you would run `2*k + 1` controller nodes, where `k` is the number of node failures the cluster can tolerate.
+In production you would run `2*k + 1` controller nodes, where `k` is the number of node failures the cluster should be able to tolerate.
 Ideally, each controller node would [run in a different failure zone](https://kubernetes.io/docs/setup/best-practices/multiple-zones/).

 All we have to do now is tell `k0sctl` to apply our cluster configuration to the nodes:

+> The command may take a long time to download the k0s binary, especially if you get throttled by GitHub like me.
+In that case, you may want to download the latest binary yourself from their [GitHub releases page](https://github.com/k0sproject/k0s/releases/) and manually install it to `/usr/local/bin/k0s` as a part of the base disk image.

 ```shell
 k0sctl --debug apply \